wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 Quick start plugin to skip the Vault 101 intro sequence and start in the cave just outside the vault.

 :::tip
-**HIGHLY** recommended for balance, though inappropriate for those playing the base games for the first time.

 **READ THE DESCRIPTION** for details on the new location of the Medicine Bobblehead.
 :::